Atlas Registrations Adjustments

 Select a slice from the left panel.

-The atlas is shown on the left and the slice image on the right.
+The atlas is shown on one side and the slice image on the other.

-Start with slices where the anatomy is relatively easy to recognize.
+Start with slices where anatomy is relatively easy to recognize.

 Main controls and shortcuts